iltuoconsulenteit/DocCropper-Test/README.md

 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
 - Choose how many processed images appear on each PDF page
-- Select portrait or landscape orientation for the PDF
+- Select portrait or landscape orientation for the PDF.
+With two images per page, landscape places them side by side while portrait stacks them vertically

 All JavaScript is contained in `static/app.js`.